Toyota and PLTW: Empowering Students Through Career-Learning Experiences

 Since 2010, Toyota has partnered with PLTW to provide students with more education and career pathway opportunities in high-demand, high-growth STEM careers.

-Through the partnership, more than 150 schools across the United States have implemented programs in PLTW’s K-12 computer science and engineering pathways.
+Through the partnership, 184 schools across the United States have implemented programs in PLTW’s K-12 computer science and engineering pathways.
 Toyota recruits PLTW students into its Advanced Manufacturing Technician (AMT) and Technician Training & Education Network (T-TEN) programs, as the company has found that PLTW graduates are better prepared for its programs.

 We get the best from PLTW.
 We have found PLTW to be the best preparatory program in high school to make us a globally competitive manufacturer.
 PLTW’s high-quality curriculum and its development of students’ problem-solving, teamwork, and written and verbal communication skills is unmatched.
 Additionally, the national scope of PLTW means we can replicate our strategy across all of our plants.
 We highly value the engaging and sincere partnership with PLTW.